 So here are some guidelines which are recommended by the World Health Organisation (WHO), American Academy of Sleep Medicine (AASM) and UK National Health Service (NHS).

 Fast or Feast – you may of heard of the Fast or Feast diet 3 days prior to travelling.
 However, it is not recommended by the WHO, AAMS nor the UK NHS.
 The ‘theory’ is based on the inclusion of carbohydrate or protein at different meal times.
 On a fast day, travellers would be encourage to eat mainly protein and on a feast day to include carbohydrate.
 The reported effectiveness for this regime has not been confirmed by formal research and studies conducted have been questionable over the poor research methodologies.
-Some experts may also question how the regular use of this regime may be detrimental to achieving a healthy balanced diet over time and consequently Breaded Chicken in a Tortilla Wrapleading to longer term health problems.
+Some experts may also question how the regular use of this regime may be detrimental to achieving a healthy balanced diet over time and consequently leading to longer term health problems.

 Light meals and limit alcohol prior to travel.
 Consuming light meals and limiting, if at all any, alcohol and coffee prior to boarding are recommended by both the UK NHS and WHO.